hsf-training/hsf-training-ml-webpage/_episodes/06-Model_Comparison.md

 ~~~
 {: .language-python}

-From this curve it should be clear: we can make the true positive rate larger (such that almost all signal events are classified correctly) but as a sacrifice we will also classify more background events as signals.
 We need to decide on an appropriate threshhold.

 ## What Should My Threshhold Be?